 In complete contrast to the lazy good-for-nothing Han Kyul, Eun Chan Go (terrific Eun Hye Yoon) is a hard-working 24-year-old tomboy, who is often mistaken for a boy.
 Her father died when she was sixteen, and she has taken over as the breadwinner for her family, including her scatterbrained mother (Won Sook Park) and silly younger sister Eun Sae (Ye In Han from Dream High).
 Eun Chan takes up every job possible to pay the family's bills: Taekwondo teacher, waitress, food delivery, and gets around on her motor scooter, which is always breaking down.

 When Han Kyul and Eun Chan meet for the first time (she is delivering food to his apartment) he thinks she is a boy, but notices that "he" seems to be flustered by his naked legs which he was drying off after taking a shower.
-Later on they meet again when Eun Chan stops her sister's goofy boyfriend Min Yeop Hwang (Eon Lee, deceased now too, RIP) from stealing his cousin's girlfriend's purse on the street.
+Later on they meet again when Eun Chan stops her sister's goofy boyfriend Min Yeop Hwang (Eon Lee, deceased, RIP) from stealing his cousin's girlfriend's purse on the street.
 Han Kyul mistakenly thinks this delivery "boy" is in cahoots with Min Yeop to rob people and it's only later that he believes "he" was only trying to stop the theft.